Skip to main content Skip to accessibility

 The principles of this policy also apply to States Members.
 Where concerns are raised about a States Member, they will be dealt with by the Commissioner for Standards.

-This policy covers concerns relating to any bullying and harassment allegations.
+This policy covers concerns relating to any bullying, harassment and sexual harassment allegations.

 It does not cover concerns related to individual or collective grievances associated to unfair treatment in the workplace.
 For example, concerns regarding your terms and conditions of employment.